msrivastava007/http-reverse-proxy/README.md

 For a proxy, the vast majority of time is spent waiting on network I/O (waiting for the client to send data, waiting for the backend to respond).
 A synchronous, thread-per-request model would not scale well. `asyncio` provides a single-threaded, event-driven concurrency model that can handle thousands of simultaneous connections. `aiohttp` was used as the underlying toolkit for its asyncio-native server and client implementations.

+### Full Streaming Architecture

+I implemented a bidirectional streaming without buffering.
+This prevents memory exhaustion with large files and is the key difference between a toy implementation and a production-ready proxy.

-This implementation avoids that by piping the request content stream (`request.content`) directly to the outbound request, ensuring that memory usage remains low and constant regardless of payload size.
+The proxy maintains constant memory usage remains low and constant regardless of payload size by streaming data directly using (`request.content`) through chunks rather than loading entire payloads into memory.

 ### Request Lifecycle